 The Bank Loan when finalised is expected to contain various financial covenants which will be required to be complied with after Practical Completion of ATO Dandenong.

 It is expected the Bank Loan will have a covenant that the ‘loan to value’ ratio must be at or below 55%.
-The ‘loan to value’ ratio is the amount of the Bank Loan divided by the value of the Property.
+The ‘loan to value’ ratio is the amount of the Bank Loan divided by the value of Properties.
 The Properties would need to fall in value by approximately 9% for this target covenant to be breached.

-As at 30 June 2014, the ‘loan to value’ ratio was zero because the Trust has no outstanding loans (the Cromwell Loan had been repaid and the first draw down against the Bank Loan had not yet occurred).
-The ‘loan to value’ ratio is expected to be approximately 47% on Practical Completion.
+As at 30 June 2014, the ‘loan to value’ ratio was zero because the Trust has no outstanding loans.
+The ‘loan to value’ ratio is expected to be approximately 47% on Practical Completion of ATO Dandenong.

-It is expected the Bank Loan will have a covenant that after Practical Completion of ATO Dandenong, the interest cover ratio must be greater than or equal to 2 times.
+It is expected the Bank Loan will have a covenant that, after Practical Completion of ATO Dandenong, the interest cover ratio must be greater than or equal to 2 times.
 The interest cover ratio is the Trust’s net income divided by the Bank Loan’s interest costs.
 Forecast net income of the Trust would need to fall by approximately 33% or the interest expense would need to increase by approximately 49% for this target covenant to be breached.

 See Section 10.9 of the PDS for more information about the Bank Loan which should be read in conjunction with the financial information in Section 6 of the PDS and the investment risks in Section 4 of the PDS.